Central Minnesota District Tournament

 Topics debated: Arms Sales, CJR, Anti-trust, Legal Personhood, & Nukes

-Topics coached: Water, NATO, Fiscal Redistro, & IPR
+Topics coached: Water, NATO, Fiscal Redistro, IPR, & Arctic

 Paradigm:

-I think that debate is probably a game that tests hypothetical actions designed to resolve problems outlined by the resolution and/or the 1AC--the AFF should identify an issue, propose a solution, and then prove that that solution resolves the issues identified.
-The burden of the NEG is only to test the AFFs proposal.
+I think that debate is a game which tests hypothetical actions aimed at resolving problems outlined by the resolution and/or the 1AC--the affirmative should identify an issue, propose a solution, and then prove that that solution resolves the issues identified.
+The burden of the negative is to disprove the 1AC.
+I generally default to tech over truth, but I can be persuaded to adopt an alternative lens as long as it's substantiated.

 I prefer when links are unique or specific to the 1AC/plan.
-I don't think you have to win the alt to win the K. I am probably not the best judge for theory debates or high theory Ks.
+I don't think you have to win the alt to win the K if it's been articulated as a disadvantage to the 1AC.
+I don't think I'm the best judge for theory debates--slow down your spreading and send out your blocks.
 Framework & theory arguments framed around education are particularly convincing to me.
-Rhetoric matters and has an immediate impact.
+Rhetoric matters.

 Additional notes: